 Restoration & 18th Cnt Eng Lit

-A survey of English literature and culture from the Restoration of Charles II in 1660 to the creation of the United Kingdom of Great Britain and Ireland in 1801.
-Covers a wide range of literary genres such as Restoration drama, satiric poetry, the travel narrative, the periodical essay, and the novel.
-Examining the historical, social, political, and intellectual backgrounds for these texts, such as the declining influence of court culture, the construction of a colonial market economy, discourses of slavery and abolition, the reevaluation of traditional class hierarchies, and considerations of gender and marriage.
-Authors studied include: Rochester, Wycherley, Behn, Haywood, Aubin, Defoe, Pope, Swift, Fielding, Equiano, and others.
+Survey of English literature and culture from the Restoration of Charles II in 1660 to the creation of the United Kingdom of Great Britain and Ireland in 1801.
+Covers a range of literary genres, such as drama, satiric poetry, travel narratives, periodical essays, and novels.
+Students will examine the historical, social, political, and intellectual backgrounds for these texts, including the declining influence of court culture, the construction of a colonial market economy, discourses of slavery and abolition, and considerations of gender and marriage.
+Authors studied include: Rochester, Behn, Pope, Equiano, and others.